Haybu/spring-boot-actuator-rsocket-proxy/README.md

 }
 ```

+The output result from each obtained proxied actuator endpoint includes the ID of each client.

 The client would automatically map routes to exposed actuator endpoints.
 You can log out and view all mapped routes to actuator
 endpoints by setting `logging.level.io.agilehandy.actuator.rsocket.client=DEBUG` in your properties file.